 Most states have different age limits for different types of legal transactions, such as the ability to enter into a contract or file a lawsuit.
-However, Ohio legal ages laws do not provide specific ages for a number of these.
-For instance, Ohio law doesn't state the ages at which a minor is eligible for emancipation or able to provide legal consent to medical treatment.
+However, Ohio legal age laws do not provide specific ages for a number of these.
+For example, Ohio law doesn't state the age when a minor is eligible for emancipation.

 Minors in Ohio generally cannot provide consent to most medical procedures and must seek the consent of a parent or legal guardian instead.
-But the state allows so-called "mature minors," those 15 and older who are able to show a doctor that they have enough understanding to make such decisions on their own.
+But the state also allows so-called "mature minors" to consent to such procedures without the consent of a parent or guardian.
+"Mature minors" must be at least 15 years of age or older, and they must be able to show a doctor that they have enough understanding to make such decisions on their own.

 Research the Law

-Have Questions About Ohio Legal Ages Laws?
+Have Questions About Ohio Legal Age Laws?
 Talk to an Attorney

 The vagueness of the legal age laws makes them difficult to understand.
-Are you a minor confused by the emancipation process?
-Do you need clarification about consent to medical treatment?
 If you need help with these or other legal age law concerns, then you might consider discussing these issues with an experienced family law attorney near you.